What is User-Generated Content? The Ultimate Guide to UGC Marketing

 Today, trust is the marketing Holy Grail that brands are seeking to get from their audience.
 Of course, it’s also one of the hardest things to achieve.

-User-generated content helps foster more trust from consumers for the reasons mentioned above: it’s authentic and allows for more interaction between people and businesses.
-Not only can people identify if an image was created by a consumer as opposed to a brand, but 92 percent of consumers trust earned media (recommendations from friends, family or peers) more than any other form of content.
+User-generated content builds consumer trust because it’s genuine and encourages interaction between people and businesses.
+People can easily identify whether a consumer or a brand created an image.
+Moreover, 92 percent of consumers trust earned media (suggestions from friends, family, or colleagues) more than any other type of content.

 The numbers don’t lie.
 The more a brand uses UGC, the more it inspires people to convert.

-After replacing nearly all the visuals on their website with user-generated photos, tour operator Busabout increased their online conversions by 33 percent.
+After replacing almost all their visuals with user-generated photos, tour operator Busabout increased their online conversions by 33%.

-Brands like Air France have also found that featuring user-generated content in Facebook ads produces 11 percent higher click-through-rates and a 21 percent drop in cost-per-click.
+Air France also found that including user-generated content in Facebook ads produces 11% higher click-through rates and a 21% drop in cost-per-click.

 How’s that for the impact on the bottom line?